Home » Can We Teach All Children to Read and Spell?

 ”In countries with a straightforward alphabet writing system, where each sound is represented by only one symbol, learning to ‘crack the code’ takes about twelve weeks for all children.”

-It is important to differentiate between reading problems which are due to severe cognitive disabilities (2-3% of children in all countries, including those with transparent spelling codes) and the extremely common problem (20->30+% of children in anglophone countries) of persistently inaccurate single word decoding and spelling.
-Evidence from European countries with transparent spelling codes (Seymour, Aro & Erskine) and from England’s schools that teach decoding using a high-quality phonics programme with fidelity, strongly indicates that the latter problem occurs almost entirely as a result of inadequate phonics instruction and not because large numbers of English-speaking children have inherited a neurodevelopmental defect ‘dyslexia’.
+It is important to differentiate between reading problems which are due to severe and multiple learning disabilities (found in 2-3% of children in all countries, including those with transparent spelling codes) and the very common problem, found in 20-30% of children in English-speaking countries, of slow and inaccurate word decoding and spelling.
+Evidence from European countries with transparent spelling codes (Seymour, Aro & Erskine.
+2003) and from England’s schools that teach decoding and spelling using a high-quality phonics programme with fidelity**, strongly indicates that the latter problem occurs almost entirely as a result of inadequate phonics instruction and not because large numbers of English-speaking children have inherited a neurodevelopmental defect ‘dyslexia’.

-Sounds-Write’s longitudinal study of 1607 pupils indicates that virtually all mainstream pupils can be taught to decode and spell by the end of KS1 if they have teachers who are trained to use a high-quality phonics programme with fidelity: only 2.6% were experiencing great difficulty with word decoding at end of KS1. https://sounds-write.co.uk/wp-content/uploads/2023/03/A-longitudinal-study-of-literacy-development-using-Sounds-Write.pdf
+**Sounds-Write’s longitudinal study of 1607 pupils indicates that virtually all mainstream pupils can be taught to decode and spell by the end of KS1, if they have teachers who are trained to use a high-quality phonics programme with fidelity over the first three years of primary school.
+Only 2.6% were still experiencing great difficulty with word decoding at end of KS1. https://sounds-write.co.uk/wp-content/uploads/2023/03/A-longitudinal-study-of-literacy-development-using-Sounds-Write.pdf

 ‘Narrowing the Third-Grade Reading Gap’ Research Brief: